DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/13 Karl Nell & the SOL Foundation — A Key Figure in UAP Disclosure.md

 00;01;01;22 - 00;01;26;15
 Gerb
 Hey guys, it's UAP Gerb!
-And today I wanted to do a quick video talking about coral melt and his crucial role in [[UAP disclosure]], the importance of Nell's data and position on UAP, as detailed in this recent [[SOL Foundation]] Symposium talk, simply cannot be understated.
+And today I wanted to do a quick video talking about coral melt and his crucial role in [[UAP disclosure]], the importance of Nell's data and position on UAP, as detailed in this recent [[Sol Foundation]] Symposium talk, simply cannot be understated.

 Guys, you know me.
 This is not just a reaction.
 Video of Nell's 31 minute talk at the SOL Foundation.